 - Spray the apple cider vinegar and warm water solution on the inside walls and leave it for fifteen minutes.

-- For scrubbing the debris, you should always use a plastic scraper for easily removable stains and brush with small bristles for tough stains.
+- For scrubbing the debris, you should always use a plastic scraper for easily removable stains and a brush with small bristles for tough stains.

 - Now start scrapping the debris from the walls.
 It will be collected on the base.